MetaClient/stopdecompilingmyjava/decompiler-tool-bugs/entry-014/entry.md

 ## History
 I've been using this exploit in my obfuscator Binscure ever since I discovered it in March this year.
 Since its now found its way into many other obfuscators I am publishing this writeup.

+## JByteMod / JByteMod Reborn / JByteMod Remastered
+JByteMod won't be able to load the class.

+#### Patch Date
+2020-02-18